Judit Polgár: Personal life

 In August 2000, Polgár married Hungarian veterinary surgeon Gusztáv Font.
-They have two children, a boy named Olivér and a girl named Hanna.
+They have two children, a boy named Olivér (born 2004) and a girl named Hanna (born 2006).
 While Judit remained in Hungary, her sisters and parents eventually emigrated: Sofia to Israel, Susan to the United States, and her parents to Israel and the United States.

 Several members of Polgár's family were murdered in the Holocaust; her grandmother was a survivor of Auschwitz concentration camp.